The Option Alpha autotrading platform has been designed with multiple safeguards and limits to protect traders.

 The bot will not open a new position once the allocation limit is reached.
 If the allocation limit is reached, a new position will only open once another position has been closed and additional capital becomes available or you change the bot's settings.

-You must manually select daily and total position limits from the dropdown menu before a bot is created.
+You must manually select daily, and total position limits from the dropdown menu before creating a bot.
 Bots allow for ten daily positions and ten total open positions.